xfsnow/xfsnow.github.io/en/20120521_PHP_socket_SSL.md

 Category: __System__

-Introduction: This article describes how to enable SSL support for PHP socket functionality in a Windows environment, resolving the "Unable to find the socket transport "ssl"" error.
+Summary: This article describes how to enable SSL support for PHP socket functionality in a Windows environment, resolving the "Unable to find the socket transport "ssl"" error.

 ---------